RiftValleySoftware/basalt/main/README.md

     id, api_key, login_id, access_class, last_access, read_security_id, write_security_id, object_name, access_class_context, owner, longitude, latitude, tag0, tag1, tag2, tag3, tag4, tag5, tag6, tag7, tag8, tag9, ids, payload

-Depending on the class in the 'access_class' column, either the security or data databes will be affected by a given row.
+Depending on the class in the 'access_class' column, either the security or data database will be affected by a given row.
 Note that columns correspond to BOTH databases, so some columns will be ignored.

 The columns are (empty columns should be filled with 'NULL'):

 - `id`

     This is the integer ID of the resource.
-It will likely be changed to one relevant to the server, but it must be valid for the CSV file (for example, if this resources is a "child" of another resource, or is a login associated with a user, then they must be the same ID).
+It will likely be changed to one relevant to the server, but it must be valid for the CSV file (for example, if this resource is a "child" of another resource, or is a login associated with a user, then they must be the same ID).
 Upon successful upload, the ID translation will be returned in the response.

 - `api_key`